Nuitka/Nuitka-website/doc/doc/roadmap.rst

    schema for them and check it.
 We might have to change the format to make this possible.

+   Changes are under way and nearly complete now.

 ************
  Standalone
 ************